ocodista/trampar-de-casa/apps/router/README.md

 # Role Access API

 This application provides an API for managing and accessing roles, with view counting functionality.
-It uses Supabase for data storage, Redis for caching, and SQLite for local view count tracking.
+It uses Supabase for data storage, Redis for caching, and Supabase for view count tracking.

 ## Features